easytarget/serialOM/printPy/README.md

 * Tested and developed on a RaspberryPI connected to my Duet2 wifi via USB/serial.

 ## output class:
-The output class, *outputRRF* is, essentially, very simple.
+The output class, `outputRRF` is, essentially, very simple.

+An example is presented in `outputTXT.py` that can log to the console and to a file.

+### Init:
 At init *outputRRF()* takes one optional argument: `log`; a file handle for the output log (or None to disable)

+It must set *outputRRF.omKeys* with the machine modes and keypairs it supports, *printPy* will pass this to *serialOM* (see the serialOM documentation)

+Any necesscary hardware setup needs to happen during init, and the *running* flag set if this succeeds

+### Use:

-It provides three calls:
+*outputRRF* provides three calls:
 * outputRRF.update(model):
   * Updates the ObjectModel being displayed.
   * *model* is an optional parameter